ThKrypt/QualCoder/3-Files-and-Cases.md

 The shortcuts available are:

-ctrl R		Rewind 5 seconds
+Ctrl R		Rewind 5 seconds

 Alt R		Rewind 30 seconds

 Alt F		Forward 30 seconds

 Ctrl S or Ctrl P	Stop/Start toggle audio/video.
 From stop to play will rewind 2 seconds.

+Ctrl Shift > Increase play rate up to 2 times

+Ctrl Shift < Decrease play rate down to 0.1

+The above controls are also available from the toolbar icons.

 Ctrl T		Insert timestamp in this format: [hh.mm.ss]